South Carolina Rental Agreement

 South Carolina Landlord Tenant Laws

 • Warranty of Habitability – South Carolina landlords can only rent out habitable property.
-This means providing features important to basic health and safety, like sound construction, hot water, heating, and plumbing.
-A landlord must repair any such features within 14 days of proper notice from a tenant.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days of proper notice.
 Failure to repair lets a tenant terminate the lease or sue the landlord.
 South Carolina does not let tenants withhold rent, or repair and deduct.

 • Evictions – South Carolina landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in South Carolina take between two weeks to one month.

-• Security Deposits – South Carolina does not set a maximum cap on the amount of a security deposit.
-The landlord must return any unused portion of a security deposit within 30 days of lease termination.
+• Security Deposits – South Carolina does not limit the amount of a security deposit.
+When the lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days.

-• Lease Termination – South Carolina tenants can break a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – South Carolina tenants can end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – South Carolina doesn’t set a maximum cap or require advance notice for rent increases.
-There are also no limits on late fees.
-Bounced check fees are limited to $30.
+• Rent Increases and Fees – South Carolina doesn’t limit the amount or timing of a rent increase.
+There also are no limits on late fees.
+Bounced check fees have a $30 cap.

-• Landlord Entry – South Carolina landlords have the right to enter rental property for purposes related to the tenancy, like repairs, inspections, and property showings.
-In most non-emergency situations, a landlord must provide at least 24 hours of advance notice before entering and can enter only during defined business hours.
+• Landlord Entry – South Carolina landlords have the right to enter rental property for reasonable business purposes, like repairs, inspections, and property showings.
+Except in emergencies, the landlord must provide at least 24 hours of advance notice and may enter only during defined business hours.

-• Settling Legal Disputes – South Carolina allows landlord-tenant disputes in small claims court when the amount in controversy is below $7,500.
-Unlike many states, South Carolina empowers its small claims courts to handle evictions.
-Most landlord-tenant issues in South Carolina fall under a three-year statute of limitations.
+• Settling Legal Disputes – South Carolina lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $7,500.
+Unlike many states, South Carolina allows eviction cases in small claims.
+Most landlord-tenant issues fall under a three-year statute of limitations.

 To learn more about landlord tenant laws in South Carolina, click here.